Dr. Rajeev Bukralia, Associate Professor and Graduate Coordinator

 - Data Science

-- Artificial Intelligence (Machine Learning & Deep Learning)
+- Artificial Intelligence (Machine Learning, Deep Learning, and NLP)

 - IT Strategy